Moon4546X/powerai/README.md

 # powerai
-A open source python based data analytical tools for shops and stores to graphically analyze sales records and in-depth data using filters
+A open source python based data analytical tool for shops and stores to graphically analyze sales records and in-depth data using filters